Torq HyperAgents™: The Next Evolution of Agentic SecOps

 • Transparent and accountable so you see how and why decisions are made, with full audit trails and guardrails that keep HyperAgents reliable in enterprise environments

-Why HyperAgents Matter
+Why HyperAgents Matters

 As the number of detection tools grows, so do the flood of events and alerts.
 With increasing complexity and volume, security operations teams struggle to keep pace, often constrained by limited time and talent.

-By automating the repetitive and mundane tasks traditionally handled by Tier 1 analysts – such as enrichment, normalization, correlation, and triage — HyperAgents give your SOC analysts the time they need to focus on what really matters: deep investigations, threat hunting, and advanced detection engineering.
+By automating the repetitive and mundane tasks traditionally handled by Tier 1 analysts – such as enrichment, normalization, correlation, and triage — HyperAgents gives your SOC analysts the time they need to focus on what really matters: deep investigations, threat hunting, and advanced detection engineering.

-How HyperAgents Work
+How HyperAgents Works

-A HyperAgent orchestrates intelligent security operations through an iterative loop.
+HyperAgents orchestrates intelligent security operations through an iterative loop.
 Here’s how.

 Tool Interaction

-As shown on the left side of the diagram above, the HyperAgent interacts with various SOC tools and platforms, including identity systems, messaging platforms, and security products, to gather the necessary information.
+As shown on the left side of the diagram above, the HyperAgents AI Agent interacts with various SOC tools and platforms, including identity systems, messaging platforms, and security products, to gather the necessary information.
 It then processes and normalizes the data so that it can be used in a clear, structured manner.
 This ensures that every step is based on up-to-date contextual information rather than static, predefined logic.

 LLM-Driven Reasoning